 - Once mixture hits 246 degrees (firm ball), remove from heat and whisk in gelatin until completely incorporated.
 Into a medium bowl, pour mixture through a fine mesh sieve to catch any remaining lumps.

 - With the mixer still running, add sugar mixture in at a slow steady stream.
 Once added, increase speed to medium high.

 - Continue mixing until bowl has completely cooled and a meringues has formed, about 15 minutes.
-The meringue is ready once it begins to hold peaks.
+The meringue is ready once it begins to hold loose peaks (not stiff).
 The mixture will begin to pull away from the sides of the bowl.
-It almost looks as if it's beginning to dry out.
+It almost looks as if it’s beginning to dry out.*